 Mourning After Cairo Church Bombing

-Egypt’s Christian community is in mourning following what the BBC has referred to as the “deadliest attack on the Coptic community in recent memory.”
+Egypt’s Christian community is in mourning following what the BBC has referred to as the “deadliest attack on the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. community in recent memory.”

 Twenty-seven people were killed and more than 60 injured during the bomb attack on a chapel adjacent to the Coptic Orthodox Cathedral of St. Mark in Cairo yesterday, December 11th.
 All but three of those who died were women and children.

 “Traditionally, women and children sit on the right side of the church; on the left side are the men,” a local source told World Watch Monitor.
 “Since it was a public holiday, the church was full.”